TTUHSC Appoints Executive Director of Telemedicine Technology and Innovation - ExBulletin

 TTUHSC Appoints Executive Director of Telemedicine Technology and Innovation

-Amarillo, Texas (KAMR/KCIT) The Texas Tech University Health Sciences Center has appointed John Gachago (DHA) as its new Executive Director of Telehealth Technology and Innovation.
+Lubbock, Texas (News Release) – The Texas Tech University Health Sciences Center (TTUHSC) has appointed John Gachago, DHA, as Executive Director of Telehealth Technology and Innovation.

-According to a TTUHSC press release, telemedicine has evolved healthcare accessibility as a valuable means of expanding healthcare in all regions it serves.
+As a pioneer in telemedicine, TTUHSC has expanded and evolved access to healthcare.
+Telemedicine is a valuable means of extending healthcare across the regions it serves and beyond.
+Under Gachagos’ leadership, TTUHSC will build on existing academic, clinical, and local telemedicine platforms to establish a future telemedicine technology and innovation laboratory.

 In an effort to support rural health care providers, Dr. Lori Rice-Spearman, President of TTUHSC, said our goal as a university is to develop and implement new telemedicine and digital health adaptations to bring more people to care. to improve and expand access to We are pleased to welcome Dr. Gachago to our team in this important hiring to accelerate the implementation and adoption of coordinated telehealth and digital health.
 In his role, he builds on existing TTUHSC telemedicine components in clinical, academic, and rural healthcare settings as TTUHSC remains at the forefront of these technological advances.

-Since the pandemic, TTUHSC has visited 160,000 telemedicine clinics, with more than 500 clinic providers accessing and using telemedicine, officials said.
+Of the 108 counties in the TTUHSC service area, 20 do not have a medical practitioner.
+Outside of urban areas, there are few specialized health care providers, leading many patients to travel long distances to seek care.
+TTUHSC has served over 160,000 clinical telemedicine visits since the start of the COVID-19 pandemic, with over 500 clinic providers accessing and using telemedicine.

-TTUHSC said Gachago will be responsible for oversight and strategic management of TTUHSC’s efforts in advancing comprehensive telemedicine.
-He will help scale the impact of telemedicine that can improve health for TTUHSC services.
-Officials said they also aim to foster a learning and working environment that encourages telehealth research, education, training and scholarship.
+In his role as Executive Director, Gachago will be responsible for the oversight and strategic management of TTUHSC’s efforts in advancing comprehensive telemedicine.
+He will expand the impact of telemedicine to improve the health of those TTUHSC serves, while fostering a learning and working environment that encourages telemedicine research, education, training, and scholarship.

+Gachago is currently a DigiHealth Senior Technology Consultant for the International Finance Corporation’s World Bank Group.
+He is also currently a Digital and Technological Advancement Technologist and Research Fellow at the National Institutes of Health.

+As co-founder and CEO of E-Health Solutions LLC, Gachago led the development of a hybrid telemedicine/mobile health app, recognized in 2018 by Frost & Sullivan as the best mobile health/telemedicine solution in delivering customer value.
+I was.
+At E-Health Solutions, Gachago served as senior-level operational lead for telemedicine and mobile health implementation, coordination, training, and leadership management.
+Prior to that, he worked as an eHealth Consultant and Telemedicine Project Director at eServices, Ltd./JWG Global Ltd.

 |